mtribes/client-ios/README.md

 1. Drag and drop `Mtribes.xcframework` under
    `Frameworks, Libraries, and Embedded Content` section, make sure the library is `Embed & Sign`.

+## Update framework

+### CocoaPods

+Run `pod update Mtribes` to update the library to latest version.

+### Manually

+Download the latest libbrary from [releases](https://github.com/mtribes/client-ios/releases) page and replace the existing one.